mosadd1X/novelforge-ai/docs/case-study.md

 Writers often want to experiment with different genres, styles, or narrative approaches but are limited by the time investment required for each experiment.
 This constrains creative exploration and potential innovation in storytelling.

-The Ebook Generator addresses these problems by providing an accessible, efficient system for generating complete novels and series with minimal input, allowing ideas to be rapidly developed into fully-formed narratives while maintaining consistency and quality.
+NovelForge AI addresses these problems by providing an accessible, efficient system for generating complete novels and series with minimal input, allowing ideas to be rapidly developed into fully-formed narratives while maintaining consistency and quality.

 ## Technical Challenges & Solutions

-Developing the Ebook Generator presented numerous technical challenges that required innovative solutions:
+Developing NovelForge AI presented numerous technical challenges that required innovative solutions:

 ### Challenge: Narrative Consistency

 **Problem**: Large language models typically have limited context windows and struggle to maintain consistency across thousands of words.
 Characters might change personalities, plot elements could be forgotten, and the overall narrative might become incoherent.

 **Solution**: The Memory Management System was developed to address this challenge.
 This system:

 - Tracks characters, their traits, relationships, and development
 - Maintains a database of plot points and their status (introduced, developed, resolved)
 - Creates and stores chapter summaries for reference